Moses Trusting God at the Red Sea: When You’re Trapped and Terrified

 What Made Moses So Confident?

-But more than that, Moses understood something crucial about God’s character: When God starts something, He finishes it.
 God had promised to deliver Israel and bring them to the Promised Land.
-This Red Sea situation, impossible as it looked, was just an obstacle—not the end of the story.
+The Red Sea was not the end of the story—it was just another obstacle God would overcome.

 | The Israelites’ Response | Moses’ Response |